edgedb/edgedb/docs/guides/deployment/bare_metal.rst

       --trust-tls-cert \
       bare_metal_instance

-This allows connecting to the instance with it's name.
+This allows connecting to the instance with its name.

 .. code-block:: bash